 Severe Thunderstorm Warnings can contain the following information:

-- Standard Emergency Warning Signal (SEWS) - only sounded for extreme events||Very few||Very few|
+- Standard Emergency Warning Signal (SEWS) - sounded only for the most serious events

-- Broad-Based Warning
+- Warning issue time

-- Graphical Severe Thunderstorm Warnings for:
+Types of Severe Thunderstorm Warnings